-That said, if buying an existing home, I’d be open to even more architectural styles.
+If buying an existing home, I’d be open to even more architectural styles.
 Most of us are since you can find beautiful examples of pretty much every style.

-However, my wife and I are in the beginning stages of building a home and we’re pretty set on a modern design which will incorporate plenty of windows, straight, clean lines and wood.
+My wife and I are in the beginning stages of building a home and we’re pretty set on a modern design which will incorporate plenty of windows, straight, clean lines and wood.

 Each type of architecture has a history to it.
 Our list includes a brief write-up of the history, but the real value of our list is the accompanying pictures of the many types of home architecture styles.